Uniroyal Giant Tire: History

-Construction & operation
+Construction and operation

-The structure was designed by Hardesty & Hanover and Shreve, Lamb & Harmon as a Ferris wheel for the 1964 New York World's Fair in Flushing, Queens, NY.
+The structure was designed by Hardesty & Hanover and Shreve, Lamb & Harmon as a Ferris wheel for the 1964 New York World's Fair in Flushing, Queens, New York.
 Built next to the Grand Central Parkway at a cost of $750,000, the Tire sat next to the Transportation and Travel Pavilion for both seasons of the fair.
 Rides initially cost 25¢, but the fare was doubled to 50¢ for the 1965 season.
-Contrary to some urban legends, the structure is made of steel and fiberglass, and was originally emblazoned with "U S ROYAL TIRES" its sides.
+The structure is made of steel and fiberglass, and was originally emblazoned with "U S ROYAL TIRES" on its sides.
 It had 24 barrel-shaped gondolas, each carrying up to 4 people, and could carry up to 96 passengers at once.
 It was driven by a 100 hp engine and sat atop a 40 ft (12.2 m) foundation.
 During the fair, the wheel carried over 2 million people, including prominent passengers such as Jacqueline Kennedy, Telly Savalas, and the Shah of Iran.

 Relocation

 When the fair ended in 1965, US Rubber offered to donate the exhibit to the City of New York or any other entity who wanted it, citing moving costs of $300,000.
 In response, the Parks Commissioner and City Planning Chair were quoted as saying the Tire's "use as an integral amusement area is absolutely opposed by the Department of Parks.
 This type of amusement, commonly known as 'Kiddie Cities,' does not enhance a park."
-Later that year, the tire was eventually disassembled and shipped via 22 trucks to Allen Park, MI (a suburb of Detroit), where it was reassembled without its passenger gondolas in 1966 as a static display outside US Rubber's Midwest corporate headquarters.
+Later that year, the tire was eventually disassembled and shipped via 22 trucks to Allen Park (a suburb of Detroit), where it was reassembled without its passenger gondolas in 1966 as a static display outside US Rubber's Midwest corporate headquarters.
 Today it still stands tall as a symbol of Uniroyal's heritage and a Detroit landmark.

 In 1968, the Tire's original location became the Flushing Meadow Zoo after a 2-year redevelopment led by Robert Moses.

 On May 20, 2015, Uniroyal staged an event to celebrate the 50th anniversary of the tire for members of the Automotive Press Association and other guests, who toured its interior.